jmtodaro/tor-blog-data/markdown/blog/2009-06-22-recent-growth-tor-network.md

 <!-- more -->

-In the past few days the Tor network is seeing a lot of new users [coming from Iran](https://blog.torproject.org/blog/measuring-tor-and-iran).
-At the same time we have heard from many people who want to support the Tor network by setting up more relays and [bridges](https://www.torproject.org/bridges).
-Now we wanted to know, are these just promises, or did the network really grow?
-Here are the results:

 The number of relays has grown by 359 or 24% to now 1827 relays within only one week to the highest [number of relays](https://git.torproject.org/checkout/metrics/master/report/dirarch/dirarch-2009-06-22.pdf) the network has ever seen.
 Likewise, the [number of bridges](https://git.torproject.org/checkout/metrics/master/report/bridges/bridges-2009-06-22.pdf) has increased by an incredible 69 % from 255 to 432 within one week.
 Awesome!

 ![](https://blog.torproject.org/files/relays-2009-06-21.png)